By Josephine Mason and Emilio Parodi

 Still struggling to ramp up shots, central and eastern European governments have had to take drastic action.

 Latvia, one of the least vaccinated countries in the EU, imposed a four-week lockdown in mid-October.
+Its parliament voted on Friday to ban lawmakers who refuse vaccination from voting on legislature and participating in discussions.

 The Czech Republic, Slovakia and Russia have also tightened restrictions.
-The Czech cabinet will consider on Friday whether fresh measures are needed.

 Vaccines alone are not the silver bullet to defeat the pandemic in the long term, virologists say.